Free Raised Garden Bed Plans

 Irrigation Systems

-Consider your irrigation system when planning your raised bed layout.
+Consider an irrigation system when planning your raised bed layout.
 Drip irrigation is easier to install when beds are arranged in an orderly pattern, preferably in a straight line.

 Pathways